quixio/quix-docs/docs/tutorials/train-and-deploy-ml/deploy-ml.md

 ## Create a transform

-Ensure you are logged into the Quix Portal, then follow these steps to create a transform that uses your model:
+Ensure you are logged into Quix, then follow these steps to create a transform that uses your model:

 1. Click `Code Samples` in the left-hand sidebar.